 In November 2015 CNNC International reported that all exploration work was complete and that it awaited a mining licence.
 It then expected to form a project JV with the government.

 The 2011 'Red Book' reported that Emeelt Mines LLC, now a subsidiary of the Central Asian Uranium Company Ltd (CAUC), carried out exploration and research activities in the Dornod area and was planning to start underground mining of the Gurvanbulag deposit in 2014.
-The 2014 Red Book shows Gurvanbulag as an Emeelt Mines project with planned production from 2018.
+The 2014 and 2016 Red Books show Gurvanbulag as an Emeelt Mines project with planned production from 2018.
 CAUC is a Mongolian stock company set up by World Wide Minerals at the behest of the government in late 1990s.
-In 2010 Khan Resources Inc. held 58% of the company, with Russia's Priargunsky Mining & Chemical Enterprise (a subsidiary of ARMZ and Rosatom) and Monatom, holding 21% each.
+In 2010 Khan Resources Inc held 58% of the company, with Russia's Priargunsky Mining & Chemical Enterprise (a subsidiary of ARMZ and Rosatom) and Monatom, holding 21% each.
 CAUC claimed to have the only uranium mining licence in Mongolia.